Using RBOP

 If the file type and all keywords are successfully matched, the document is submitted for processing.
 It is then listed in the portal’s user interface and the notification workflow proceeds as it would if the email and attachment were forwarded manually.

 If file type and all keywords do not successfully match the criteria, the document is not considered the type of document that should be processed, so is not submitted to the portal for processing.
 When this is the case, a notification stating that the document did not match the criteria is sent.
-The notification is limited to the original recipient in the client company alone with the message that Conexiom did not attempt to process the document.
+The notification is limited to the original recipient in the client company along with the message that Conexiom did not attempt to process the document.
 The document is attached to the notification and then it is discarded from Conexiom’s system.
 The trading partner is not notified in any way, ensuring the confidentiality of the communication.

 The limits to notifications, along with using a code such as “{CX}” and the blind-copy address line, are in place to help ensure discretion when the client prefers that its trading partners will not be aware of Conexiom’s involvement in the services being performed.